UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices: Discussion

 \subsection{Threats to Validity}

-The main threat to internal validity lies in the implementation of baselines.
+The main threat to \textit{internal validity} lies in the implementation of baselines.
 For Sieve and TraStrainer, we use their publicly available open-source implementations.
-However, Sifter lacks open-source code, so we carefully re-implement it based on descriptions in the original papers, ensuring the use of identical libraries and settings whenever possible.
+However, Sifter lacks open-source code, so we carefully re-implement it based on descriptions in the original paper, ensuring the use of identical libraries and settings whenever possible.
+Threats to \textit{external validity} mainly stem from the representativeness of the evaluated datasets.
+Although our evaluation includes one real-world industrial dataset and two widely used open-source microservice benchmarks, the diversity of fault types remains limited (7 in total).
+Real-world microservice systems may exhibit more complex and diverse failure patterns, which could affect the generalizability of our findings.
+Additionally, the industrial dataset (AIOps21) contains only 14 microservices, whereas production systems in large-scale enterprises may involve more services; large-scale industrial datasets are typically unavailable due to confidentiality constraints.
+However, our efficiency evaluation demonstrates that the runtime of \methodname scales linearly as the dataset size and system complexity increase, partially mitigating this concern.

-The primary threat to external validity concerns the generalizability of our results.
-Although we evaluate \methodname on two widely-used microservice benchmarks, the number of injected fault types remains limited (five in total), which may not capture the full diversity of real-world failure modes.
-Additionally, while some production datasets exist, they often include only traces without corresponding logs or metrics, preventing a comprehensive evaluation of our unified sampling strategy.
-To further validate the robustness of \methodname, future work could explore its application in more diverse system architectures, real production environments, and under more complex fault scenarios.